XyrenTheCoder/enscript-ruby/README.md

-# archiescript-ruby
+# enscript-ruby
-A custom esolang made by thatOneArchUser, this repository contains encoder and decoder <br>
+A custom esolang made by dtxc, this repository contains encoder and decoder <br>
 (*rewritten in ruby by me*)

 ## How they works?